floatflower/FFQTimerThread/README.md

 because `QTimerThread::wait()` will wait for the thread for QTimer quit.
 + Instantiating `QTimerThread` creates two thread pratically, one for timer, the other for doing job.
++ Use `QTimerThread::setInterval()` to set interval for the timer in `QTimerThread`, if you don't use this function, interval will be set to 0 msec, otherwise.